The Practical, Near-Term Future for Synthetic Biology

 Synthetic biology, fundamentally, is the application of engineering principles to biology.
 So, this idea that you can co-opt those things that exist in nature to solve specific problems by taking an engineering-based approach.
 You can create new cellular functions, new cells, new approaches to addressing problems using these toolkits.
 That's the big picture definition: you can engineer like you would write a computer program or software.
 You have reusable components that you're combining in new ways, but instead of using silicon, you're using biology to really engineer these components and perform specific functions from a cellular perspective.

 It's a super cool area of science.
 While it is evolving, synthetic biology has potential to disrupt many different businesses, and many different verticals.
 When I got into it initially, I was cynical about the real overlap between engineering an Impossible Burger and engineering a therapeutic for a patient.
-But the more you see these parallels between different applications, there's a lot of interface with systems biology.
+But the more you work in this area, the more you see these parallels between different applications, there's a lot of interface with systems biology.

 A few years ago, people wanted to do it, but it was really hard to do good systems biology, because modeling systems is hard.
 But now, I think that with the advent of some of our tools and things like cloud computing and leveraging GPUs, your laboratory is now the data center.

 Absolutely.
 I think it's still very hard.
-Our approach was to start with a very simple system, a bacterial cell, from a systems perspective.
-A single cellular organelle is the most basic.
+Our approach was to start with a very simple system, a bacterial cell.
+A single cellular organism is the most basic.
 Even there, it's still very difficult, because we can make genetic changes and not necessarily have the full ability to predict the impact that change is going to make on the whole cell.
-Even with the most simple application of systems biology, a unicellular bacteria, I think we're still only starting to get to the point where we can truly predict a perturbation and what impact that's going to have.
+Even with the most simple application of systems biology, a bacterium, I think we're still working toward being able to predict a perturbation and what impact that's going to have.
 We're starting to move there, but it's still very challenging and it's still quite iterative.

 In a perfect world, when we have cracked and understood everything, we should be able to completely design in silico and then print the DNA, engineer the cell and have it perform exactly as we intended.
 That doesn't happen today.
 We have multiple cycles: design, build, test and then iterate.